Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/13 - View Controller Lifecycle/README.md

 ## Output
 After attaining this skill, and as a demonstration of it, I will create the following:

-1. An iOS project that overrides the four major View Controller Lifecycle methods logging the state passed at each method.
+1. An iOS project that Overrides the four major View Controller Lifecycle methods.
+2. An iOS project that has a dummy View Controller that presents from any parent View Controller.
+3. An iOS Project that has Animations that will be performed right after the view is rendered.
+4. An iOS Project that shows the state of the View Controller in a dialog (and logged in the console) after each state is reached.
-2. A **Checkpoint 4** project submission meeting all the required specifications.
+5. A **Checkpoint 4** project submission meeting all the required specifications.

 ## Objectives
 ### Knowledge